 Tegretol XR may cause severe or life-threatening skin rash, and especially in people of Asian ancestry.
 Your doctor may recommend a blood test before you start the medication to determine your risk.

 Tell your doctor if you have ever had:

 liver or kidney disease;

-You may have thoughts about suicide while taking carbamazepine.
-Tell your doctor if you have symptoms of depression or suicidal thoughts.
+You may have thoughts about suicide while taking Tegretol XR.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-Carbamazepine can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using carbamazepine.
+You should not breast-feed while you are using Tegretol XR.

 The chewable tablet must be chewed before you swallow it.